-· Connect the acts of kindness from the book to acts of kindness in the group or other environment.
+• Connect the acts of kindness from the video to acts of kindness in the group or other environment.
 For example:

-What about in our class or family?
+What about in our class/group/family?

 Name something kind that someone has said or done for you.
 How did that make you feel?

-Name a kind thing that you have done.
+Name a kind thing that you have done for someone.
 What do you think that person felt?